Guhanxue/Speech-Rater/README.md

 # Speech-Rater

-## an ML &amp; deep learning algorithms/models to assess spoken English language proficiency
+## An ML &amp; deep learning algorithms/models to assess spoken English language proficiency

+### This is the results from two years of study whose overal achivement is an average assessment accuracy level of 72% for non-native adult speakers.
+The correlation between the human scores and the machine scores for an overall measure of speaking was 0.86 thus proving the reliability of the measure of speaking in tests.

 <UL>
 <LI style="color:orange; font-size:130%;"> it transforms sounds/language into vectores in a n-dimension sphere in which each feature is vectorized to represent pronunciation, prosody, and language for further evaluation.